jek-a/k8s-cilium-deployment/README.md

-This repository installs Cilium v1.2.3 on K8S and solves a problem with the following bug: https://github.com/cilium/cilium/issues/5941
+This repository installs Cilium v1.2.4 on K8S and solves a problem with the following bug: https://github.com/cilium/cilium/issues/5941

+The Cilium POD's port 9090 is available to provide metrics to Prometheus server

 # Installation
 ```